MateuszJanduraUszu/ULP-Compiler/docs/cl_err_wrn.md

     ```

 * `E2016`: missing closing quote '"' for string literal

+    Occurs when the string literal has no closing quote.

     ```
     #msg-id: "msg-value // missing closing quote '}', E2016 reported